dombmann/Bachelor_Game/README.md

 # Bachelor_Game
-The Game created for the Bachelor Thesis
+This game was created for my Bachelor Thesis and can be played by anyone who ownes a Leap Motion Controller